idio-sync/romm-comm/README.md

 - Hash details (CRC, MD5, SHA1)
 - Download links pointing to your public URL (user still needs RomM login to DL in browser)
 - Cover images when available (if RomM's game entry is properly matched to an IGDB entry)
+- React with the :qr_code: emoji and the bot will respond with a QR code for 3DS/Vita dowloads

 ![Slash Search](.github/screenshots/SlashSearch.png)